- Video Recovery

-- Recover Files from Mac That Won't Boot with Recovery Software
+Recover Files from Mac That Won't Boot Easily with 6 Proven Solutions

 If your Mac won't boot after update or encounters startup errors and keep your Mac from booting, you may need to rescue data from your unbootable Mac.
 Some users may think retrieving data from a dead/unbootable Mac is impossible.
 Actually, even new Mac users can recover data from a Mac that won't.